Diegopie/d2_seasonal_challenges/psuedo.md

   - Move getLocal from ObjectiveStorage into a hook
   - Add ability to update task completed
   - Need to add logic to also update local if a new challenge is added to the week array
+  - We also need to update state for options to sync inbetween moving pages

 ## Polish